Diniden/deltav-quick-surface/README.md

 ## Custom Views

-You can customize views your data should appear in VERY easy.
-This example causes ALL circles to render within a custom
+You can customize the views your data should appear in VERY easily.
+This example causes ALL items under the data key "circles" to render within a custom viewport:
-viewport:

 ```javascript
 new QuickSurface({